-

-Economist Jeffrey Fuhrer, a nonresident fellow at the Brookings Institution and former Boston Fed director of research, discusses "The Myth that Made Us," his new book about inequalities in the nation’s economic system.
-He offers proposals to close the nation’s wealth gap in a discussion with Dallas Fed economist Pia Orrenius.
+Economist Jeffrey Fuhrer, a nonresident fellow at the Brookings Institution and former Boston Fed director of research, discusses the nation’s income and wealth gaps and offers proposals to close them.
+Fuhrer’s recently published book, “The Myth that Made Us,” explores inequalities in the nation’s economic system.

-University of Chicago Booth School associate professor Michael Weber explains how audiences are most receptive to monetary policy messaging delivered by Fed officials whose ethnic or gender background is similar to theirs.
-The tendency is also generally observed in other communications contexts, he tells Dallas Fed economist Pia Orrenius.
+University of Chicago Booth School associate professor Michael Weber explains how audiences are especially receptive to monetary policy messaging delivered by Fed officials whose ethnic or gender background is similar to theirs and outlines the broader implications of such enhanced credibility.

 Research Department Working Papers